Abin-28/Movie_Recommender_System/README.md

 ![Demo](Demo.png)

-A simple content-based movie recommender with a Streamlit UI.
-It uses the TMDB 5000 Movies and Credits datasets to compute movie-to-movie similarity and then recommends the top 5 similar titles, displaying their posters.
+A simple content-based movie recommender with a Streamlit UI, using the TMDB 5000 Movies and Credits datasets to compute movie-to-movie similarity.
+It recommends the top 5 similar titles, displaying their posters and providing a direct link to the official TMDB movie page.

 ## Project structure